Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 ## Disclaimer:
 I can't help you with Aimsharp client issues.
 If your Aimsharp doesn't work, please fix that first.
 Auto Spell Reflection is what it is - i.e. you can never really know if a spell is being cast on you unless they target you (i.e. don't use mouseover macros etc), so it doesn't catch all - but some atleast!
 Disarm is only for Avatar at the moment, perhaps should add Avenging Wrath too?
-Not sure how good it's against Rets. **Fixed in version 1.1, to be released.
+Not sure how good it's against Rets. **Fixed in version 1.1, to be released.**
-Forgot to add Ice Block to Auto Shattering Throw, woopsie - next version! **Fixed in version 1.1, to be released.
+Forgot to add Ice Block to Auto Shattering Throw, woopsie - next version! **Fixed in version 1.1, to be released**